 The Trauma Informed Practice (TIP) Program, which is a collaborative partnership grant effort between The Kempe Center and the Denver Department of Human Services, provides support for trauma-informed child welfare systems and clinical training in Evidence-Based treatments for children ages 0-18 with open cases through the Denver Department of Human Services.
-The grant is one of five trauma grants awarded by the Administration for Children and Families in 2011, with our grant being the only county-based program awarded.
-The goals of the program are to provide:
+The grant was one of five trauma grants awarded by the Administration for Children and Families in 2011, with our grant being the only county-based program awarded.
+The goals of the program were to provide:

 Universal trauma focused rapid assessment for child welfare involved children, which includes training, supervision and consultation to child welfare staff in comprehensive assessment of trauma exposure and related symptomatology in children involved with child welfare services.

 Trauma-informed training for professionals and family members working with and caring for child welfare involved children.
-Families caring for child welfare involved children, community members, and professionals will also be educated on how best to respond to the needs of children.
-We provide training in child trauma signs, symptoms, and therapeutic responses to child trauma.
+Families caring for child welfare involved children, community members, and professionals wouldl also be educated on how best to respond to the needs of children.
+We provided training in child trauma signs, symptoms, and therapeutic responses to child trauma.

 Training and consultation in trauma-focused mental health services for providers.
-We provided Evidence Based Treatment training, supervision and consultation to core service and ABC/Medicaid providers for DHS involved families.
+We provided Evidence Based Treatment training, supervision and consultation to core service and ABC/Medicaid providers for DDHS involved families.